nmrML/nmrCV/diff_nmrCV1.1-nmrCV_2025-03-20.md

 - [realizable entity](http://purl.obolibrary.org/obo/BFO_0000017) [BFO OWL specification label](http://purl.obolibrary.org/obo/BFO_0000179) "realizable"

 - [realizable entity](http://purl.obolibrary.org/obo/BFO_0000017) [isDefinedBy](http://www.w3.org/2000/01/rdf-schema#isDefinedBy) [bfo.owl](http://purl.obolibrary.org/obo/bfo.owl)

+- [realizable entity](http://purl.obolibrary.org/obo/BFO_0000017) [definition](http://purl.obolibrary.org/obo/IAO_0000115) "A specifically dependent continuant  that inheres in continuant  entities and are not exhibited in full at every time in which it inheres in an entity or group of entities.
+The exhibition or actualization of a realizable entity is a particular manifestation, functioning or process that occurs under certain circumstances."@en

 - [realizable entity](http://purl.obolibrary.org/obo/BFO_0000017) [has associated axiom(nl)](http://purl.obolibrary.org/obo/IAO_0000601) "All realizable dependent continuants have independent continuants that are not spatial regions as their bearers. (axiom label in BFO2 Reference: [060-002])"@en
   - [has axiom label](http://purl.obolibrary.org/obo/IAO_0010000) [060-002](http://purl.obolibrary.org/obo/bfo/axiom/060-002)